-As suddenly as Thebe Kgositsile became the rapper known as Earl Sweatshirt, his legend was cemented in rap history as a 16-year-old prodigy with untapped potential within the Odd Future collective.
+As suddenly as Thebe Kgositsile became the rapper known as Earl Sweatshirt, his legend was cemented in rap history as a 16-year-old prodigy with untapped potential within the infamous Odd Future collective.
 When his mother sent him off to boarding school in Samoa until the age of 18, his legend only grew as fans of all ages eagerly awaited his return.

 On Thursday night, he made one of many returns to Sacramento’s Ace of Spades before a sold-out crowd that felt just as eager now as the culture seemed to be in 2013 when his debut studio album, ‘Doris,’ was released.
 In support of ‘Some Rap Songs,’ his fourth and latest studio album, “FIRE IT UP!
 A tour starring Earl Sweatshirt & Friends,” is a gritty showcase of the rapper’s ascension in the public spotlight.

 For an artist who has been through plenty of turmoil in his personal life, such as losing his father Keorapetse Kgositsile last year, there is a genuine joy in watching Earl bask in the moments he shares with his friends on stage.
-One could wonder whether the show’s production is contrived or an organic projection of Earl’s poised balance between rap star and hip-hop aficionado, but those who understand Earl’s disdain for the limelight nod toward the latter.
+One could wonder whether the show’s production is contrived or an organic projection of Earl’s battle between rap star and hip-hop aficionado, but those who understand Earl’s disdain for the limelight nod toward the latter.

 “Nomadic, chrome-grabbing when it’s danger/I’m a manger-born puppy, holding flight like a hangar do,” he raps during his song “Molasses,” which is virtually rapped back to him word-for-word by everyone inside Ace of Spades–a testament to the resonating complexities within his stories.